 The Harvest Moon is the full moon that falls closest to the autumnal equinox.
 Usually, the Harvest Moon is in September, but every three years, it appears in early October instead.

 The Harvest Moon comes after the Corn Moon, when the fields are full of tall green corn starting to turn brown, and the Hunter’s Moon, when game is fattened for winter and fields have been cleared of crops, making it easier to hunt.

 This year, the Harvest Moon will reach its peak on September 10, 2022 at 5:59 a.m.
 ET.

 Full Harvest Moon Meaning

 The Native Americans dubbed this moon in celebration of the great harvest before winter.

 The light of the Harvest Moon allowed North American farmers and gatherers to work late into the night to harvest acorns, beans, birch bark, blackberries, blueberries, cattails, corn, cotton, cranberries, fish, grapes, honey, meats, milkweed, mint, pawpaws, peas, pecans, peppers, persimmons, potatoes, pumpkins, sassafras, squash, sunflowers, sweet potatoes, tomatoes, walnuts, wild rice, and more.

-This time of the year is often celebrated with feasts and acts of thankfulness.
+We often celebrate this time of the year with feasts and acts of thankfulness.
 The earth has yielded a bounty before the cold of winter sets in, and food is abundant.